-14.15 Lone Working
+14.15 Lone Working (also see the Lone Working Policy)

 Lone working is discouraged.
 Premises staff are expected to only work alone during their contracted hours and to notify the office or Headteacher if they are working alone outside these hours.
 Other keyholders who may work alone from time to time are expected to ensure a member of their family/friends knows they are working alone at school and what time to expect them home.